-All Covered Persons.
-Even during an open trading window, all Covered Persons (except Section 16 Insiders and Designated Insiders trading the Company's securities pursuant to an approved 10b5-1 Plan) may not engage in any transaction in the Company's securities without first obtaining pre-clearance of the transaction from the Legal Department by: (a) providing written notification via email of the amount and nature of the proposed trade, (b) certifying no earlier than two (2) business days prior to the proposed trade that you have no material nonpublic information and, to your knowledge, you will have no material nonpublic information as of the proposed trade date, and (c) receiving email confirmation from the Legal Department approving the trade, which approval can be granted or denied at their discretion, and which approval may advise of any further restrictions.
-You may satisfy (a) and emailing the required information and certification to the Legal Department legal@archer.com and must notify the Legal Department promptly via email of any changes to the certification in (b) prior to the proposed trade.
-Pre-cleared transactions (other than gifts) not completed within two (2) business days will require new pre-clearance.
+- Q: Who is required to pre-clear and provide advance notice of transactions during an open window? - A: All Designated Insiders.
+Even during open trading window. an all Designated Insiders (except Designated Insiders trading the Company's securities pursuant to an approved 10b5-1 Plan) may not engage in any transaction in the Company's securities without first obtaining pre-clearance of the transaction from the Legal Department by: (a) providing written notification via email of the amount and nature of the proposed trade, (b) certifying no earlier than two (2) business days prior to the proposed trade that you have no material nonpublic information and, to your knowledge, you will have no material nonpublic information as of the proposed trade date, and (c) receiving email confirmation from the Legal Department approving the trade, which approval can be granted or denied at their discretion, and which approval may advise of any further restrictions.
+You may satisfy (a) and (b) by emailing the required information and certification to the Legal Department at legal@archer.com and must notify the Legal Department promptly via email of any changes to the certification in (b) prior to the trade. proposed Pre-cleared transactions (other than gifts) not completed within two (2) business days will require new pre-clearance.
 The Legal Department may choose to shorten or lengthen this period as it deems appropriate.

-Q: Are individuals subject to preclearance required to provide advanced notice of stock option exercises?

-A: Yes.
-Covered Persons must also give advance notice of their plans to exercise an outstanding stock option to the Legal Department through its established processes.
+- Q: Are individuals subject to pre-clearance required to provide advanced notice of stock option exercises? - A: Yes.
+Designated Insiders must also give advance notice of their plans to exercise an outstanding stock option to the Legal Department through its established processes.